Care and maintenance

 • Avoid placing leather furniture in direct sunlight, in extremely dry conditions and in the immediate vicinity of radiators, stoves or fireplaces.

-You can buy soap for leather cleaning in our shop.
+You can buy soap for cleaning leather in our store.

 Linoleum

-Please always refer first to the manufacturer's care instructions that may have been provided with your furniture.
+Please always refer first to the manufacturer's care instructions, which may be supplied with your piece of furniture.

-Linoleum is an organic material and therefore not well protected against large amounts of water or chemical substances.
+Linoleum is an organic material and therefore not well protected against large quantities of water or chemical substances.

 DAILY CLEANING OF LINOLEUM